-- Whilst two strategic development sites, the expansion of an industrial estate and employment generating land have been allocated in the current Local Plan period, none have planning permission.
+- Whilst two strategic development sites - the expansion of an industrial estate and employment generating land - have been allocated in the current Local Plan period, neither have planning permission.

-Commenced the partial review of the Local Plan
+Commenced partial review of the Local Plan

 The current Local Plan was adopted in January 2020.
-The Council is now focusing our ambitions to build more affordable homes and planning for major growth.
-To address these priorities, a partial review of the adopted Local Plan has begun.
+The Council is now focusing its ambitions on building more affordable homes and planning for major growth.
+To address these priorities, a partial review of the adopted Local Plan is underway.

-The new and revised policies will together contribute to the vision for making South Kesteven a fairer and more inclusive district where residents benefit from the opportunities new developments bring, and workers and visitors from all backgrounds feel welcome and safe.
+The new and revised policies will together contribute to the vision of making South Kesteven a fairer and more inclusive District where residents benefit from the opportunities new developments bring, and workers and visitors from all backgrounds feel welcome and safe.